victorcezeh/global-superstore-project/README.md

   - Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in the first part of this question?

 - Question 5
   - Which city is the least profitable (in terms of average profit) in the United States?
-For this analysis, discard the cities with less than 10 Orders.
+For this analysis, I discard the cities with less than 10 Orders.
   - Why is this city’s average profit so low?

 - Question 6